crocoder-dev/web/apps/website/src/content/posts/vibe-coding-or-why-is-this-the-best-time-to-learn-coding.md

 I’ve seen this play out before: teams shipping fragile, hard-to-maintain systems because they optimized for shipping fast instead of building sustainably.
 If you accept every AI-generated diff without reading it, copy-paste error messages without thinking, and blindly tweak things until it stops breaking… well, you might be able to build something, but maintaining it will be a nightmare.

 And that’s the real issue.
 Again, writing code is the easy part.
-The hard part—the part that makes great developers valuable—is understanding why the system works the way it does, designing it so it remains simple and scalable, and being able to debug it when things inevitably go wrong.
+The hard part, the part that makes great developers valuable, is understanding why the system works the way it does, designing it so it remains simple and scalable, and being able to debug it when things inevitably go wrong.

 So yeah, LLMs are great tools, but they don’t replace experience.
 They don’t replace critical thinking.
 They don’t replace understanding.